seanmiddleditch/CPlusPlus/flat_containers.md

 ### Purpose

 One of the primary desires of the flat containers is that they provide a contiguous memory space for element storage.
 This provides several benefits.
 Such as better cache access pattern and greatly reduced number of calls into the allocator.
+Some performance numbers are available in the article [Traversing a linearized tree](http://bannalia.blogspot.fr/2015/06/traversing-linearized-tree.html) by Joaquín M López Muñoz.

 While an _unordered container_ will generally have far faster lookup and insert time than a flat container, the unordered containers have the disadvantage of being unusable with current standard algorithms like `std::set_union` or `std::set_intersection` which require in-order iteration of elements.